-Dated at Madison, Wisconsin, on this day of , 2012.

-CITY OF MADISON MADISON PROFESSIONAL POLIC OFFICERS ASSOCIATION E

-MAYOR PRESIDENT

-COMPTROLLER VICE PRESIDENT

-CITY CLERK SECRETARY

-LABOR RELATIONS MANAGER TREASURER

-Approved as to form only, on this day of , 2012.

-CITY ATTORNEY
+Dated at Madison, Wisconsin, on this day of 2023 MADISON PROFESSIONAL POLICE CITY OF MADISON OFFICERS ASSOCIATION MAYOF PRESIDENT FINANCE DIRECTOR VICE PRESIDEN MM.MCUL SECRETARY W. Meelelman & LABOR RELATIONS MANAGER TREASUR day of January, 2 Autonburg, WPPA Approved as to form only, on this 23, 2022. iluel Han CITY ATTORNEY

+APPENDIX A

-APPENDIX A EDUCATION AND INCENTIVE PROGRAM AND PAY PLAN
+EDUCATION AND INCENTIVE PROGRAM AND PAY PLAN

 A. Introduction: The role of the municipal law enforcement agency is constantly undergoing rapid changes.
 These changes are being brought about because of public demand.
 Because of the complexities of the duties of law enforcement today, higher standards are needed.
 There is a continuing need to induce college-trained persons to enter the police field.
-To recruit the college-trained personnel, incentive pay program goals should be attainable primarily through continuous training and education.
+To recruit college-trained personnel, incentive pay program goals should be attainable primarily through continuous training and education.